Orange-OpenSource/hurl/docs/manual/hurl.md

 If the HTML report already exists, it will be updated with the new test results.

+### --resolve <HOST:PORT:ADDR> {#resolve} <HOST:PORT:ADDR>

+Provide a custom address for a specific host and port pair.
+Using this, you can make the Hurl requests(s) use a specified address and prevent the otherwise normally resolved address to be used.
+Consider it a sort of /etc/hosts alternative provided on the command line.

 ### --retry {#retry}

 Retry requests if any error occurs (asserts, captures, runtimes etc...).